 My first job was litigating construction defect cases which gave me an understanding of building and zoning codes.
 Civil litigation and serving as a jury consultant are a major part of my practice.
 I have observed over 300 jury trials in several States.

-It's the subtleties that make the difference between success and failure.
-Business is about strategic relationships and hyper awareness, which took me a few years to internalize.
+Subtleties make the difference between success and failure.
+Business is about strategic relationships and hyper-awareness, which took me a few years to internalize.

 Serving clients from Imperial Beach, California to Vancouver, Washington.